DominikaMartinovicova/DominikaMartinovicova.github.io/_pages/teaching.md

 Statistical Evidence

 *Star Variant*\
-Neurosciences - Targeting of 5HT2A receptors as a potential new treatment for inflammatory aspects of Multiple Sclerosis\
+Neurosciences - Targeting of 5HT2A Receptors as a Potential New Treatment for Inflammatory Aspects of Multiple Sclerosis\
 Oncology - Comparison of Commercially Available Cell-Free DNA Isolation Kits